Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Results

 \section{Experimental Results}

 We now empirically validate the benefits of self-consistency training.
 We adopt QHNet~\citep{yu2023efficient} as the Hamiltonian prediction model, which is an $\mathrm{SE(3)}$-equivariant graph neural network that balances efficiency and accuracy.
+Additional results based on alternative architectures (\eg, PhiSNet~\citep{unke2021se}) are provided in Appendix~\ref{appx:exp-alt-archi}, which indicate the same conclusions as presented below.

 We employ the following metrics to measure prediction accuracy.
 A direct metric is the mean absolute error (MAE) over matrix entries between the predicted and DFT-solved Hamiltonian matrices, as introduced by \citet{schutt2019unifying}.
 Directly derived quantities from Hamiltonian, including orbital energies $\bfeps$ and coefficients $\bfC$ solved from the generalized eigenvalue problem, are also used to assess accuracy, measured by MAE for $\bfeps$ and cosine similarity for $\bfC$.
-We also report the MAE for three molecular properties relevant to molecular research, including the HOMO and LUMO energies $\epsilon_{\mathrm{HOMO}}$, $\epsilon_{\mathrm{LUMO}}$ and their gap $\epsilon_\Delta$, which can be computed from Hamiltonian.
-We also assess the utility for accelerating DFT by the ratio of the number of SCF steps until convergence when using the prediction as initialization over the number of SCF steps using standard initialization (denoted as SCF Accel.).
+We also report the MAE for three molecular properties relevant to molecular research, including the highest occupied molecular orbital energy $\eps_{\mathrm{HOMO}}$, the lowest unoccupied molecular orbital energy $\eps_{\mathrm{LUMO}}$, and their gap $\eps_\Delta$.
+We also assess the utility for accelerating DFT by the ratio of the number of SCF steps to convergence using the prediction as initialization over the number using the standard initialization, denoted as ``SCF Accel.''
+The conventional DIIS~\citep{pulay1980convergence} strategy is adopted for running SCF iteration, while we also present ``SCF Accel.'' results using the second-order SCF (SOSCF)~\citep{sun2017general} iteration strategy in Appendix~\ref{appx:exp-res-init}, considering that DIIS may lead to non-monotone iterations thereby diminishes the benefit of a more accurate initialization.